 ?scale_color_hue

-Using the boxplot we made earlier, use scales
+Using the boxplot we made earlier, use scales (and maybe aesthetics) to

 ?scale_x_discrete